nodejs/nodejs.dev/src/documentation/0057-javascript-closures/index.md

 `init()` creates a local variable called `name` and a function called `displayName()`.
 The `displayName()` function is an inner function that is defined inside `init()` and is available only within the body of the `init()` function.
 Note that the `displayName()` function has no local variables of its own.
 However, since inner functions have access to the variables of outer functions, `displayName()` can access the variable `name` declared in the parent function, `init()`.

-Run the code using [this JSFiddle link](https://jsfiddle.net/xAFs9/3/) and notice that the `alert()` statement within the `displayName()` function successfully displays the value of the `name` variable, which is declared in its parent function.
-This is an example of _lexical_ _scoping_, which describes how a parser resolves variable names when functions are nested.
-The word *lexical* refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
-Nested functions have access to variables declared in their outer scope.

 ## Closure

 Consider the following code example: